The Executive Committee

 Linda is also an Adjunct Senior Lecturer at College of Business, Murdoch University and Lecturer at Kaplan Business School, Perth.

-She is specialised in:
+She specialises in:

 • Intercultural Communication